DarthReca/vit-burned-detection/README.md

 > How does one go about using it?
 > Provide various use cases and code examples here.

-## Authors & contributors

-The original setup of this repository is by [Daniele Rege Cambrin](https://github.com/DarthReca).

-For a full list of all authors and contributors, see [the contributors page](https://github.com/DarthReca/fire-detection/contributors).

 ## License

 This project is licensed under the **Apache 2.0 license**.

 See [LICENSE](LICENSE) for more information.

-## Acknowledgements

-Thanks to Colomba Luca and Garza Paolo for the help given in building the project.
-We have to thanks HPC@POLITO and SmartData@POLITO for the provided computation resources.